 1.1.9.
-The International Labour Organisation Declaration on the Fundamental Principles and Rights at Work
+The ILO Declaration on the Fundamental Principles and Rights at Work

-Adopted in 1998, the Declaration commits all Member States, regardless of whether they have ratified the fundamental ILO Conventions, 74 to act and recognise four key areas of rights and principles in employment.
+Adopted in 1998, the Declaration commits all Member States, regardless of whether they have ratified the fundamental ILO Conventions, to act and recognise four key areas of rights and principles in employment.
 One of these is the elimination of discrimination in employment and occupation.
-75

-Although the ILO does not have any explicit conventions on sexual harassment in the workplace, the ILO Committee of Experts on the Application of Conventions and Recommendations (CEACR) has recognised sexual harassment in the workplace as a form of discrimination.
+Although the ILO does not have any explicit conventions on sexual harassment at the workplace, the ILO Committee of Experts on the Application of Conventions and Recommendations (CEACR) has recognised sexual harassment in the workplace as a form of discrimination.
 According to CEACR, sexual harassment in employment can take two forms:

-- "1) Quid Pro Quo, when a job benefit -such as a pay rise, a promotion, or even continued employment- is made conditional on the victim acceding to demands to engage in some form of sexual behaviour; or - 2) hostile working environment in which the conduct creates conditions that are intimidating or humiliating for the victim".
-76
+- 1. "Quid Pro Quo, when a job benefit -such as a pay rise, a promotion, or even continued employment- is made conditional on the victim acceding to demands to engage in some form of sexual behaviour; or - 2. hostile working environment in which the conduct creates conditions that are intimidating or humiliating for the victim".88

-Thailand has not ratified two of the eight conventions.77 However, as a Member State, Thailand is obliged to uphold the four central principles enlisted in this Declaration.78
+Thailand has not ratified two of the eight conventions.89 However, as a Member State, Thailand is obliged to uphold the four central principles enlisted in this Declaration.90